Corrected generalized cross-validation for finite ensembles of penalized estimators: Non-asymptotic analysis for general ensembles

-\begin{remark} [Diminishing strong convexity parameter] The upper bounds in \eqref{eq:sub_full_moment_ineq} and \eqref{eq:sub_full_relative_error} give explicit dependence on the strong convexity parameter $\mu$ of \Cref{assu:penalty} through $\tau=\min(1,\mu)$.
-Our results thus allow to choose $\mu$ decreasing in $n$, for instance $\mu=n^{-1/8-\epsilon}$ is sufficient to ensure the upper bounds of \eqref{eq:sub_full_moment_ineq} and \eqref{eq:sub_full_relative_error} goes to 0 as $n\to\infty$ while $M,c^{-1},\gamma$ are bounded by constants. \end{remark} \begin{remark} [Extensions beyond strongly convex regularizers] Without any strong convexity assumption on the penalty (i.e., $\mu=0$), results such as \Cref{thm:risk-est} for $M=1$ cannot be established using known techniques even for the well-studied lasso, unless additional assumptions are made on the subsample size.
+\begin{remark} [Extensions beyond strongly convex regularizers] Without any strong convexity assumption on the penalty (i.e., $\mu=0$), results such as \Cref{thm:risk-est} for $M=1$ cannot be established using known techniques even for the well-studied lasso, unless additional assumptions are made on the subsample size.
 In particular, Proposition 4 of \citet{celentano2020lasso} shows that in the current proportional asymptotic regime with $n\asymp p$, the risk of a single lasso may be unbounded if the number of samples used to train the lasso falls below the Donoho-Tanner phase transition described in Section 3 of \citep{celentano2020lasso}.
 While the consistency of GCV for a single lasso is a consequence of this theory above this phase transition \cite[Theorem 9]{celentano2020lasso}, below the phase transition both $\|\bSigma^{1/2}(\hbbeta-\bbeta_0)\|_2$ and $1/(1-\df/n)$ are unbounded for certain $\bbeta_0$.
 Furthermore, the constants appearing in the upper bounds in \cite{celentano2020lasso} explode as the sample size approaches the phase transition.
-We are not aware of any currently known techniques suitable to study GCV below this phase transition, and we believe new ideas are needed.
+We are not aware of any currently known techniques suitable for studying GCV below this phase transition, and we believe new ideas are needed.
 Thus, in the present context, where we subsample $I_m$ of size $k=|I_m|$, small values of $k$ would eventually fall below the phase transition, in which case the theoretical analysis of bagging GCV is currently out of reach. \end{remark}

 We numerically compare the performance of the \ovlp- and full-estimators for the ridge ensemble in \Cref{fig:k}.
 It is clear that the relative error of the full-estimator is smaller than the \ovlp-estimator across different subsample size $k$ and tuning parameter $\lambda$, especially when $k$ is small and the tuning parameter $\lambda$ is small.
 We also observe that, as $k$ increases towards the full sample size $n$, the performance of \ovlp-estimator and full-estimator are getting closer; this makes sense because the expressions of \ovlp-estimator and full-estimator will be the same when $k=n$.
 For comparison between the \ovlp- and full-estimators in the context of the elastic net ensemble and the lasso ensemble, we observe a similar comparative trend, and the results are shown in \Cref{app:experiments-gaussian-sub-vs-full}.